Bmalone100/inaghtkd/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.

-Run ng build --configuration production to build the project for github pages redeploy.
+Run 'ng build --configuration production' to build the project for github pages redeploy.
 Otherwise changes won't take effect on github pages.

 ## Running unit tests